 Medical Prohibitions from driving pursuant to section 92 of the Motor Vehicle Act

 Driving Prohibition under section 93(1)(c) where an officer writes to RoadSafetyBC requesting a license suspension

-We most commonly see Notice of Intent to Prohibit letters or Notice of Prohibition letters which communicate an intention to prohibit someone under section 93(1)(a)(ii) but are versed in reviewing all kinds of prohibitions under the Motor Vehicle Act.
-These are typically issued as a result of someone accumulating too many points on their driving record or by incurring more than one high risk driving offences in a 12-month period.
+We most commonly see Notice of Intent to Prohibit letters or Notice of Prohibition letters which communicate an intention to prohibit someone under section 93(1)(a)(ii) but we are versed in reviewing all kinds of prohibitions under the Motor Vehicle Act.
+These Prohibition Letters are issued as a result of a person having too many driving offences on their driving record.

 As a class 7 driver, if you incur more than 3 points or even one high risk driving offence, RoadSafetyBC will seek to prohibit you from driving.